Geometric ergodicity of a bead-spring pair with stochastic Stokes forcing: Ergodicity

+We begin by fixing the set $\cntr$ which should be thought of as the ``center'' of the state space.
+At the end of the proof of Lemma \ref{lem:lyapunov} we select a value $\rhogood \in (\rho_0,\rhomax)$ which is used to define $\cntr$:

-The first condition \eqref{eq:lyapunov-condition} states that $V$ is a Lyapunov function for the dynamics, established in Lemma \ref{lem:lyapunov}.
-In Lemma \ref{lem:meas-irr} we construct a minorizing measure, as required by condition \eqref{eq:minorization-condition}.
-This lemma follows from the combination of a form of topological irreducibility (Proposition \ref{lem:top-irred}) and local smoothing (Proposition \ref{lem:meas-irr}).
-The local smoothing follows from hypoellipticity of the generator of the Markov process $\Xv$ and a version of H\"ormander's sum of squares theorem (cf. \cite{hormander85III,stroock08PDE}).
+Recall that the Lyapunov function $V$ is defined by \eqref{eq:defn-lyapunov} with $\phi$ and $\moll$ defined by \eqref{eq:defn-phi-radial} and \eqref{eq:defn-moll}, respectively.
+As is established by the following lemma, $V$ satisfies the inequality \eqref{eq:lyapunov-condition}.
+We defer the somewhat standard proof of this lemma to the appendix, Section \ref{sec:Lyap}. \begin{lemma}[Lyapunov function] Fix the values of the constants $\eta$, $c$ and $\rhomax$ so that they satisfy the constraints imposed by the inequalities \eqref{eq:defn-eta}, and let $V(x)$ be defined as in \eqref{eq:defn-lyapunov}.
+Then for any $t \geq 1$ there exist constants $c_0 := c_0(t) \in (0,1)$ and $c_1 := c_1(t) \geq 0$ such that \eqref{eq:lyapunov-condition} holds.
+Moreover we have $\psi(\phi(\rhogood)) \geq \frac{2c_1}{1- c_0}$ as required for the definition \eqref{eq:defn-center} of $\cntr$ by Theorem \ref{thm:HM-harris}. \end{lemma} The remainder of Section \ref{sec:ergodicity} is concerned with constructing a minorizing measure, as required by condition \eqref{eq:minorization-condition}.
+The main result is Proposition \ref{thm:two-conditions}.
+Its proof follows from the topological irreducibility of the transition semigroup established in Proposition \ref{lem:top-irred-C} and the ``local smoothing'' property proved in Proposition \ref{lem:meas-irr}.
+The local smoothing property follows from hypoellipticity of the generator of the Markov process $\Xv$ and a version of H\"ormander's sum of squares theorem (cf. \cite{hormander85III,stroock08PDE}).